-Cold air and artificial wind does more harm to your body than you think.
+Cold air and artificial wind (electric fans and coolers) does more harm to your body than you think.

 Human beings are meant to stay warm.
 Only dead bodies have no more warmth.
 Your body also has a self-protection system.
 Anything that threatens the superficial, exterior layer and level of warmth (–> your skin), is a sign to your vital organs to keep burning, in order to produce heat (thermal energy), to keep you sufficiently warm, and keep your core temperature at a safe level.
 Things like aircon that’s very colddd, or wind from fans and coolers, remove the warmth from your skin.
 As time goes by, your inner battery runs out of fuel.

 As such, aircon should not be too cold (26ºC at most).
 The fan’s wind should not be directly hitting on your body – you can channel it towards the walls to cool down the room instead.

 Of course, you can’t be living in Singapore (or Abu Dhabi or Dubai) and avoid aircon because aircon is everywhere.
 However, in recent years, the aircon in our malls and public transport, are getting really cold.
 On some new bus designs, the aircon vents are plenty all above your head, and cannot be diverted – a real frustration.
 If I don’t cover myself with a cardigan or scarf, I might just freeze to death.

 If the aircon is like 23˚C and you’re still dripping sweat or feeling very warm, erm, you should seek medical help, to adjust your health.

 As the sun sets, the Yang energy on earth retreats, while the Yin energy takes over.
 To shower past sunset, when the Yin energy is strong, would thus invite trouble to your health.
 Do yourself a favour: take relatively-warm showers in the daytime where possible, don’t prolong your bathing time unnecessarily (you can still sing outside of that shower), and blowdry your hair after each wash.